strata-mvc/strata/docs/helpers.md

 ## Pre-packaged Helpers

-Strata currently ships with the [FormHelper](/docs/helpers/formhelper/), from which you can derive to create your own forms.
+Strata currently ships with the [FormHelper](/docs/helpers/formhelper/), which you can use directly or derive from to create your own forms.